alphagov/govuk_crawler_worker/README.md

 ## Development

-You can run the tests by running the following:
+You can run the tests locally by running the following:

 ```
 go get -v -t ./...
 go test -v ./...
 ```

+Alternatively to localise the dependencies you can use `make`.
+This will use the `third_party.go` tool to vendorise dependencies into a folder within the project.

 ## Running